Source: Southern New Hampshire University | Orginal Article Link

 What do you enjoy most about volunteering at SNHU?

 I enjoy seeing the commitment of every SNHU community member to impact the community.
 Additionally, I enjoy seeing the generosity of alumni and other volunteers towards the cause and appreciation of the people who receive support.
-It is always good to touch the lives of other people.
+It is always good to touch the lives of other people, find additional resources here.
 Success is reflected in helping others reach the next level in their lives.

 What results have you seen from your efforts?